Ayush0202/Codeshare-3/README.md

 # CodeShare 3.0

-Codeshare is a code sharing platform built using MERN `(Next.js, Prisma, Clerk Auth, TypeScript)` stack.
+Codeshare is a code sharing platform built using `(Next.js, Prisma, Clerk Auth, TypeScript)` stack.
 It enables easy sharing of codes with multiple users.
 Users can create a new codeshare, save it to generate a unique link which can be shared with multiple users.

 Live project can be viewed [here](https://codeshare-3.vercel.app/)